buzzqw/TUS/OBSS/OBSSv2-eng.md

 An ancient and forgotten collection of notes describes a unique funeral ritual practiced in distant lands.
 Rather than cremating the deceased, bodies were enclosed in stone sarcophagi along with an Ochre Jelly that slowly dissolved the flesh.
 The resulting jelly was then transferred to an urn accompanied by a bronze plaque bearing the name of the deceased.
 This method preserved the objects buried with the body, quickly reduced to a gleaming skeleton, and it was believed that the deceased' \*\*s vital essence continued to inhabit the jelly.

-Ochre Jellies are about 6 inches high with a diameter that can reach up to 10 feet and weigh about 2,800 pounds.
+Ochre Jellies are about 6 inches high with a diameter that can reach up to 10 meters and weigh about 2,800 pounds.
 In combat, they gather themselves up and produce long, moist pseudopods to strike and grab anything that moves.

 Although the typical Ochre Jelly has the statistics presented here, in the depths of the earth these predators can reach monstrous dimensions.